LIJUNCHENG001/multi_robot_traj_planner/README.md

 This repository contains the code for the paper:

-Efficient Trajectory Planning for Multiple Non-holonomic Mobile Robots via Prioritized Trajectory Optimization
+<a href="https://ieeexplore.ieee.org/document/9293348">Efficient Trajectory Planning for Multiple Non-holonomic Mobile Robots via Prioritized Trajectory Optimization</a>

 **Authors:** Juncheng Li, Maopeng Ran, and Lihua Xie from Nanyang Technological University.

+Accepted in IEEE Robotics and Automation Letters (RA-L).
+You can find the full-text paper <a href="https://arxiv.org/abs/2012.08135">here</a>.

 This paper proposes an efficient trajectory planning approach that generates safe, dynamically feasible and near-optimal trajectories for multiple non-holonomic mobile robots in obstacle-rich environments.